danielorona9/wiki-search-app-react/README.md

 ### WIKI SEARCH
 This application has been created with react and styled using semantic-ui-react.
-This site allows you to search wiki articles and redirect you to the article once clicked.
+This site allows you to search wiki articles using the wiki media API and redirect you to the article once the placeholder is clicked.

 ### SCRIPTS